AlgoveraAI/dHub/README.md

 # Algovera deHub

-Python libray for performing data science with Web3 tools such as Ocean data marketplace and decentralized storage.
+The goal of deHub is to develop the Web3 machine learning stack by integrating Ocean Protocol, IPFS, Filecoin and HuggingFace.

 # Contents